-The unaudited financial statements at June 30, 2015, and for the three and six months ended June 30, 2015 and 2014, have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC, and with accounting principles generally accepted in the United States applicable to interim financial statements.
+The unaudited financial statements at September 30, 2015, and for the three and nine months ended September 30, 2015 and 2014, have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC, and with accounting principles generally accepted in the United States applicable to interim financial statements.
 These unaudited financial statements have been prepared on the same basis as the audited financial statements included in the Company's Annual Report on Form 10-K and include all adjustments, consisting of only normal recurring accruals, which in the opinion of management are necessary to present fairly the Company's financial position as of the interim date and results of operations for the interim periods presented.
 Interim results are not necessarily indicative of results expected for a full year or future periods.
-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ materially from those estimates.
-These unaudited financial statements should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2014, included in its Annual Report on Form 10-K filed with the SEC.
+The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2014, included in its Annual Report on Form 10-K filed with the SEC.